rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

    :width: 1200
    :alt: Model metrics

-It returns metrics of quality of model.
+It returns metrics of quality of the model.

 PUT HERE DESCRIPTION OF METRICS
 ===============================